Z4rkal/Tree-Viewer/README.md

 The number of passive points and ascendancy points in use are displayed at the top of the page, and to the right of them there are dropdowns that let you select your class and ascendancy.

+Note: Currently Ascendant is a little wierd, as I haven't done anything with multiple choice nodes

 At the bottom of the page there's a field where you can paste in a URL \(Or the base 64 string at the end of it\) from the [official site](https://www.pathofexile.com/passive-skill-tree) and click the `import` button next to it to load a skill tree.

 To the right of that, there's a button labeled `export` that you can click to export the current tree as a base 64 string like so: